apple502j/parse-sb3-blocks/README.md

 ```

 ### toScratchblocks
-**toScratchblocks** is a default-exported function.
+**toScratchblocks** is a function.
 This can take three to four arguments:

 - scriptStart: The block ID to start parsing from. **This must be a block ID of Connectable** (which includes stack block, hat block, definition block, procedure call block, C block, E block and cap block.)
 - blocks: serialized SB3 format (project.json format) of blocks.